vsatyakavya/EmployeeDirectory/README.md

 * This is a react application of Employee details.So, User can have quick access to employee details.

 # Technologies used:
-* React , bootstrap, axios, css
+* React , Bootstrap, axios, css

 # Features
 * Display employee details in table